More Details

 For instance, when making textiles for car interiors, sewing is a typical method used.
 To make sure the fabric remains durable and doesn't get damaged during sewing, it's often applied with a PU coating.

 Polyurethane fabric, also known as PU coating, is a layer of synthetic material made from petroleum and applied to fabrics like polyester, nylon, cotton, and leather to enhance their durability.
 This coating makes the fabric lighter, more water-resistant, and flexible.
-It can be applied to one side or both sides of the fabric, making it especially versatile.
+You’ll see it applied to all sorts of base fabrics sometimes on one side, sometimes both.

 All fabrics coated with polyurethane contain polymer resins.
 There are three different types of resins used in PU coatings, which can be used alone or mixed with other materials.
 The three types of resins include: